 The BTCC members

-The BTCC comprises four members (three BT Group plc non-executive independent directors and one BT senior manager).
+The BTCC comprises three BT Group plc non-executive independent directors.

 Chair of the BTCC

 Isabel joined the BT Group plc Board on 1 November 2014 and is chair of the BT Pensions Committee and the Equality of Access Board.
 Isabel is also a member of the Nominating & Governance and Remuneration Committees.

 Isabel joined the NHBC Board on 1 June 2011 as Deputy Chairman, and was appointed Non-executive Chairman in November 2011.
 Isabel is currently a non-executive director of RSA Insurance Group plc and is also an ambassador for the disability charity, SCOPE.